 You can use Puppet Enterprise to manage your GCP resources the same way you manage the rest of your infrastructure, giving you a standardized way to manage your cloud and on-premises environments.
 If you’re migrating to Google Cloud, you can get there faster by leveraging your existing Puppet configurations to define your cloud infrastructure.

-To learn more, watch the on-demand webinar, Hands on Migration to the Cloud with Puppet and Google Cloud Platform.
+To learn more, read the press release and watch the on-demand webinar, Hands on Migration to the Cloud with Puppet and Google Cloud Platform.

 Sample use cases